Abhinav-ark/wakeup_iot/README.md

 https://github.com/user-attachments/assets/0b9d8c76-09d8-47bc-ae6c-5a132773f79e

+> [!IMPORTANT]
-For Demonstration purposes, A 20kg loadcell was used only for the head.
-However for the actual Project a combination of 4 20 kg load cells were placed under the bed to weigh the whole body.
+> For Demonstration purposes, A 20kg loadcell was used only for the head.
+However for the actual Project a combination of four 20 kg load cells were placed under the bed to weigh the whole body.

 ## UI Screens
 https://github.com/user-attachments/assets/1fc1a6ed-43d6-4194-8b75-5fb851d9eb4a